ThreatLockerIvan/ZTW24/Rubber-Ducky-Advanced/README.md

 ```

 > Note: don't forget to change the `<RevShell Payload>` to the PowerShell #1 from the RevShell Site (don't forget about the IP).
+> You will most likely have to play with the delay if it does run right.
+> This payload will take about 25 seconds or more, if you have to change the delay for slower computers.

 # Generate and putting it on the ducky.

 [Intro ducky class](../Rubber-Ducky-Intro/README.md#generate-payload-and-getting-it-on-the-ducky)

-# Notes

-- You will most likely have to play with the delay if it does run right.
-- The computers must be on the same network.
-Or host the listener on the cloud.
-- This payload will take about 25 seconds or more, if you have to change the delay for slower computers.

 # Reference Link
 - Payload IDE(Integrated development environment): https://payloadstudio.hak5.org/community/